 How Crowdestate Mitigate Risks

-Your money are kept at different accounts than Crowdestate’s accounts.
-Meaning if they go bankrupt your money are safe.
-In case of a market collapse Crowdestate will seek to prolong any investments till the real estate market has recovered.
+Your money is kept at different accounts than Crowdestate’s accounts.
+Meaning if they go bankrupt your money is safe.
+In case of a market collapse, Crowdestate will seek to prolong any investments till the real estate market has recovered.
 Whereas the alternative is to sell the investments to another party at a much lower price, hurting the investors and Crowdestate themselves.

 Furthermore, Crowdestate has made a “Crowdestate rating” to display their due diligence risk assessment.